top of page

 We help you unlock their full potential.

-For 25 years, Studio TJP has guided developers, building owners, and public agencies through the complexity of historic preservation — turning regulatory requirements into design opportunity and long-term value.
+For over 45 years, Studio TJP has guided developers, building owners, and public agencies through the complexity of historic preservation — turning regulatory requirements into design opportunity and long-term value.

 Years in practice